-One of the more surprising elements of the design of the mall was the copious presence of art at the time the project opened.
-Following research conducted at other such developments across North America, the architects Green, Blankstein, Russell & Associates were inspired to commission four Winnipeg artists to fill the new building with sculpture and other art pieces.
+One of the more surprising elements of Polo Park's design was the copious presence of art at the time the project opened.
+Following research conducted at other such developments across North America, the architects Green Blankstein Russell and Associates were inspired to commission four Winnipeg artists to fill the new building with sculpture and other art pieces.
 This decision mirrored the extensive use of art in the work of pioneering Austrian-American mall designer Victor Gruen.
 These included Acrobats, a playful concrete sculpture by Viennese-born Winnipeg School of Art professor George Swinton which first stood in the centre of the mall’s main pool.
 The work is now installed at a nearly hidden location at Kennedy Street at Webb Place.
-Swinton also executed an intricate abstract mosaic which spanned 45 metres across the south façade of the mall’s Simpson-Sears outlet.
-This composition of various blue tones enlivened the the monochromatic colour scheme of the building as a whole.
+Swinton also executed an intricate abstract mosaic that spanned 45 metres across the south facade of the mall’s Simpson-Sears outlet.
+This composition of various blue tones enlivened the monochromatic colour scheme of the building as a whole.
 The mosaic was demolished in a 2003 renovation.

-Polo Park’s original slate of public art included, as well, a bronze reclining figure, Bronze Lady, by Duane Eicholz, also of the Winnipeg School of Art.
+Polo Park’s original slate of public art also included a bronze reclining figure, Bronze Lady, by Duane Eicholz, also of the Winnipeg School of Art.
 Eicholz, in partnership with local artist Jim Willer, contributed a large-scale sculptural sundial which graced the mall’s Portage Avenue entrance plaza, to the east of Swinton’s Simpson-Sears mosaic.
 Willer also created two intricate relief sculptures for the mall.
-Made of cement segments held aloft by metal wire, one work was located on the mall’s east side and depicted two roosters crowing at the rising sun; on the west side of the complex an owl paid heed to the prairie sunset.
+Made of cement segments held aloft by metal wire, one work was located on the mall’s east side and depicted two roosters crowing at the rising sun.
+On the west side of the complex an owl paid heed to the prairie sunset.
 These works were removed and demolished over the course of the mall’s history.